 Enhancing Markets and Nutrition in Burkina Faso

-The five-year United States Agency for International Development (USAID) Yidgiri activity is designed to strengthen market systems, sustainably increase household incomes, and improve the nutritional status of women and children in Burkina Faso.
+The $19.4 million five-year USAID Yidgiri (2020-2025) activity is designed to strengthen market systems, sustainably increase household incomes and improve the nutritional status of women and children in Burkina Faso.

 USAID Yidgiri is strengthening the resilience of market systems by building individual and institutional capacities among agricultural market actors in Burkina Faso.
 USAID Yidgiri has three focus areas:

-- Enhance performance of commodity market systems by establishing profitable market linkages between producers and buyers, improving livestock market system structure and governance, and improving the capacity of market system actors, including farmers, producer organizations and small and medium-sized enterprises (SMEs), to access financial services and products.
+- Enhance performance of commodity market systems by establishing profitable market linkages between producers and buyers, improving livestock market system structure and governance and increasing the capacity of market system actors, including farmers, producer organizations and small and medium-sized enterprises (SMEs), to access financial services and products.